navi1995/toy-robot/README.md

 Commands are passed through to the Robot class to be handled, which will then return a string if required to be displayed to the user.

 ### Notes
-The following online resources and documentation was used to follow TDD fundamentals and for creating my unit tests due to limited exposure:
+The following online resources and documentation were used to follow TDD fundamentals and for creating my unit tests due to limited exposure:
 - https://docs.microsoft.com/en-us/visualstudio/test/walkthrough-creating-and-running-unit-tests-for-managed-code?view=vs-2019
 - https://www.pluralsight.com/tech-blog/test-driven-development-fundamentals/